Crisis Group urges 'dialogue' between Mali government, jihadists - Journal du Cameroun

-Mali’s government should consider “dialogue” with jihadists waging an insurgency in the west African state, the International Crisis Group (ICG) think tank suggested on Tuesday.
+Mali’s government should consider “dialogue” with jihadists waging an insurgency in the west African state, the International Crisis Group (ICG) think tank suggested Tuesday, an idea promptly rejected by Bamako.

-The idea of talking to jihadists may seem ludicrous to some, it admitted, but said all avenues should be explored to save civilians from further harm.
+The idea of talking to jihadists may seem ludicrous to some, said the ICG, but insisted all avenues should be explored to protect civilians reeling from inter-communal violence in central Mali, fuelled by the Islamist revolt.

 In a report, the ICG did not suggest halting military operations against Katiba Macina, the armed group of radical Islamist preacher Amadou Koufa behind a four-year-old insurgency.